 Where there is non-conformance or breach of this policy, the General Manager is to be informed and remedial action is to be taken as part of the continuous improvement process.

-Social housing products will be allocated in accordance with the relevant State government legislation and program guidelines as required under Housing Choices Australia contract arrangements.
+Social housing products will be allocated in accordance with the relevant State government legislation and program guidelines as required under Housing Choices contract arrangements.

 Supported and transitional housing

-Housing Choices Australia takes an active role in housing vulnerable people who require support to sustain their tenancy.
-Housing Choices Australia has partnership arrangements under a formal agreement with relevant government and non government organisations who provide support services.
+Housing Choices takes an active role in housing vulnerable people who require support to sustain their tenancy.
+Housing Choices has partnership arrangements under a formal agreement with relevant government and non government organisations who provide support services.
 In most cases, the support agency is responsible for nominating eligible clients for vacancies within our supported and transitional housing programs.
 All residents are required to have a formal support plan in place and must be actively engaged in support.

 Affordable housing products are targeted to applicants on low to moderate income where rents are capped at 75% of market rent.
 The Affordable Housing products delivered via the National Rental Affordability Scheme (NRAS) is a partnership arrangement with the Department of Social Services (DSS) to invest in affordable rental housing.
 For further information on NRAS visit the DSS website.